-Omnichannel Customer Experience – What is the Fuss About?
+Omnichannel Banking and User Experience – What is the Fuss About?

 Nearly every one of us is a frequent flyer member with an airline of choice.
 In addition, a majority of us may also have the branded credit card of the airline to maximize our benefits.
 Those of us falling in that category should not be receiving offers to open said credit card, but in the past have, leading us to wonder why the airline did not know that we already have the card.
 That happened in the past because the systems managing the memberships were not sharing information amongst themselves, leading to a bad customer experience.